HowdyMoto/Connectinator/README.md

 I have printed this housing numerous times with PLA.
 I prefer to use a 0.25mm nozzle, so your tolerances may vary with other nozzle sizes.
 File an issue here if you find that the toelrances don't work with other nozzle sizes, and I can make another version with different toelrances.

 ## Using the housing
-- Arrange the wires so that the power LED wires are at the correct polarity.
-Then, place the power switch wires next to them.
 - Slide the housing around the wires by inserting the wires through the small slit in the side.
-The end with the ridge on it shoudl be facing away from the end of the wires.
+The end with the ridge on it should be facing away from the end of the wires.
+- Ensure that the polarity of the power LED wires is correct.
+The power switch wires, which typically are attached with one rectangular connector, has no polarity.
 - Slide the ends of the wires into the receiving end of the housing.
 - Finally, hold the housing and push all 4 wires on to the motherboard in the correct location.